-The thermometer integrated in the oven door simplifies the temperature reading.
+The thermometer integrated in the glass of the oven door simplifies the temperature reading.
 The dial can indicate temperatures ranging from 150°F to 750°F (Approximately 50°C to 400°C).

 The ambient air inside the oven can vary by approximately 50°F between the hottest point and the coldest point.
-Typically, the coldest spot is at the front left of the oven, near the doorknob, and the hottest spot is at the rear right, completely opposite.
-The oven wall temperature is not necessarily equal to room temperature.
+Typically, the coldest spot is at the front left of the oven, near the door handle, and the hottest spot is at the rear right, completely opposite.
+The oven wall temperature is not necessarily equal to oven ambient temperature.
 The thermometer indicates the ambient temperature at a specific point in the oven, which is why the temperature indicated by the thermometer is for reference only.